-- ALWAYS remove the wire from the spark plug when servicing the engine or equipment TO PREVENT ACCIDENTAL STARTING. - Keep cylinder fins and governor parts free of grass and other debris which can affect engine speed. - 17.
-Examine muffler periodically to be sure it is functioning effectively.
-A worn or leaking muffler should be repaired or replaced as necessary. - 18.
-Use fresh gasoline.
-Stale fuel can gum carburettor and cause leakage. - 19.
-Check fuel lines and fittings frequently for cracks or leaks.
+- ALWAYS DO remove the wire from the spark plug when servicing the engine or equipment TO PREVENT ACCIDENTAL STARTING. - DO keep cylinder fins and governor parts free of grass and other debris which can affect engine speed. - DO examine muffler periodically to be sure it is functioning effectively.
+A worn or leaking muffler should be repaired or replaced as necessary. - 4.
+DO use fresh gasoline.
+Stale fuel can gum carburettor and cause leakage. - 5.
+DO check fuel lines and fittings frequently for cracks or leaks.
 Replace if necessary.